Cardi B: Achievements

-Cardi is the first female rapper with at least three Diamond-certified songs by the Recording Industry Association of America (RIAA): "Bodak Yellow", which made her the first female rapper to have a song certified Diamond; "Girls Like You", which made her the only female rapper to achieve multiple Diamond-certified songs; and "I Like It", a tie for the second-most among women artists.
-Cardi B has topped twice Pitchforks annual list of best songs of the year (2017 and 2020).
+Cardi is the first female rapper with the most (4) Diamond-certified songs by the Recording Industry Association of America (RIAA): "Bodak Yellow", which made her the first female rapper to have a song certified Diamond; "Girls Like You", which made her the first female rapper to achieve multiple Diamond-certified songs; "I Like It", a tie for the second-most among women artists; and "WAP", which is the only female rap collaboration to be certified diamond.< Cardi B has topped twice Pitchforks annual list of best songs of the year (2017 and 2020).
 Billboard staff and Rolling Stone ranked her debut album number 13 and 34 on their critics' lists of the best albums of the 2010s respectively, both the highest rank for a female rapper for the decade.
 Cardi B has become the highest-certified female rapper of all time on the RIAA's Top Artists (Digital Singles) ranking, with 69 million certified units, also being among the highest-certified female artists overall.
 In October 2022, five years after her major-label debut, she reached 100 million units sold in RIAA certifications, across her album, singles and guest appearances.

 In the US, Cardi has achieved three times the best-performing song of the year by a female artist—the first act to do so this century—in 2017, 2018, and 2020.
 As of 2021, "I Like It" is the most-streamed song by a female rapper in the United Kingdom.
 In August 2021, "Bodak Yellow" made Cardi B the first female rapper to have two videos on her YouTube channel with more than 1 billion views, joining "I Like It", and became the fastest solo female rap song to reach that mark on the platform.
 She has the most-viewed music videos on YouTube, both as a solo act and feature, among female rappers ("Bodak Yellow"; "Girls Like You").
 As of September 2024, she has one music video with over 3 billion views ("Girls Like You"); one video with over 2 billion views ("Taki Taki"); and three videos with over a billion views ("I Like It", "Bodak Yellow", "Girls Like You (Volume 2)") on YouTube.
 Cardi is the only female rapper ranked on Billboards Greatest Hot 100 Hits of All Time, with "Girls Like You" at number 30.

+Cardi B's sophomore studio album, Am I the Drama?
+(2025), achieved significant commercial and critical success upon its release.
+The album debuted at number one on the US Billboard 200, earning 200,000 album-equivalent units in its first week.
+This milestone made her the only female rapper in history to have her first two studio albums debut at the top of the chart.
+The project also set a record for the most charting songs by a female rapper in a single week on the Billboard Hot 100, with 18 tracks entering the tally simultaneously.